BeeGees: stayin' alive in chained BFT: Complexity and Performance Results

-We formally quantify the performance gains made possible by relaxing the consecutive honest leader condition (CHLC).
-We compare \sys{} to 1) two-round CLSO protocols (DiemBFTv4~\cite{diem2021}, Fast-Hotstuff~\cite{jalalzai2020fasthotstuff}, Jolteon~\cite{gelashvili2021pokemon}), 2) three-phase CLSO protocols (Hotstuff~\cite{yin2019hotstuff}).
-We assume a random leader election strategy; experiments with round-robin election convey similar results.
-We calculate the expected number of rounds necessary commit an operation, with and without the CHLC, before validating these claims through simulation.
+Next, we formally quantify the performance gains made possible by strengthening the liveness condition from \consec{} to \nonconsec{}. \sys{} will commit blocks in the presence of any $k+1$ honest leaders after GST and no longer requires $k+1$ consecutive leaders.
+In Figure~\ref{fig:results} we compare \sys{} to 1) two-phase CLSO protocols (DiemBFTv4~\cite{diem2021}, Fast-Hotstuff~\cite{jalalzai2020fasthotstuff}, Jolteon~\cite{jolteon-ditto}), 2) three-phase CLSO protocols (Hotstuff~\cite{yin2019hotstuff}).
+We calculate the expected number of rounds necessary to commit an operation under \nonconsec{} and \consec{} when choosing leaders at random.
+We additionally simulate commit latency when electing leaders in a round-robin fashion.

-\begin{theorem} With a random leader election scheme, after GST, the expected number of rounds necessary to commit a block under the \textit{consecutive honest leader condition} is $L = \frac{(1-p^k)}{(1-p)p^k}$~\cite{trials2021drekic} where $p$ = $\frac{n-f}{n}$ and $k$ is the number of consecutive honest leaders needed. \end{theorem} \begin{theorem} With a random leader election scheme, after GST with only omission faults, the expected number of rounds necessary to commit a block in \sys{} is $\frac{3n}{n-f}$ \end{theorem}
+\begin{theorem} With a random leader election scheme, after GST, the expected number of rounds necessary to commit a block under the \consec{} is $L = \frac{(1-p^k)}{(1-p)p^k}$~\cite{trials2021drekic} where $p$ = $\frac{n-f}{n}$ and $k$ is the number of consecutive honest leaders needed. \end{theorem} \begin{theorem} With a random leader election scheme, after GST with only omission faults, the expected number of rounds necessary to commit a block in \sys{} is $\frac{3n}{n-f}$ \end{theorem}

 \begin{proof} Recall that two-round CLSO protocols require a sequence of three honest leaders to commit an operation.
 Let $p$ be the probability of selecting an honest leader $p=\frac{n-f}{n}$.
 As leaders are independent, the number of rounds until selecting the first, second, and third honest leaders can be viewed as three independent random variables $X_1$, $X_2$, and $X_3$ with the same distribution.
-The expected number of rounds until the selecting the nth honest leader $\mathbb{E}(X_n)$ follows a geometric distribution; by definition $\mathbb{E}(X_n)=\frac{1}{p}$.
-For a three-round protocol, we have $L=\mathbb{E}(X_1) + \mathbb{E}(X_2) + \mathbb{E}(X_3)=\frac{3}{p}$.
+The expected number of rounds until the selecting the nth honest leader $\mathbb{E}(X_n)$ follows a geometric distribution; by definition $\mathbb{E}(X_n)=\frac{1}{p}$. \nc{I think some of the detail got lost here?
+Do we want to add a citation for it, or write the proof?} For three-rounds, we have $L=\mathbb{E}(X_1) + \mathbb{E}(X_2) + \mathbb{E}(X_3)=\frac{3}{p}$.\fs{maybe add a half sentence why? -> pick first leader, then start same distribution to find second leader, then third.. since its sequential you just add up}

 \end{proof}